Beam-and-Spyrosoft/rtest/QUALITY_DECLARATION.md

 ### Performance [4.iv]

-`rtest` doesn't have explicit performace tests.
-However it is assumed using the `rtest` significantly increases unit tests performace in comparison to unit tests that invole ROS 2 middleware and execution model.
+`rtest` doesn't have explicit performance tests.
+However it is assumed using the `rtest` significantly increases unit tests performance in comparison to unit tests that involve ROS 2 middleware and execution model.

 ### Linters and Static Analysis [4.v]